lardbit/nefarious/docs/DEVELOPMENT.md

 Jackett, Redis and Transmission are expected to be running somewhere.

-You can download and run them manually, or, for simplicity, I'd just run them via docker using the `docker-compose.yml` file.
+You can download and run them manually, or, for simplicity, just run them via docker using the `docker-compose.yml` file.

+*NOTE* first update redis in the compose file to open its ports publicly during development:

+    ports:
+      - "6379:6379"
+    #expose:
+    #  - 6379

-Run redis, jackett and transmission from the `docker-compose.yml` file:
+Then run redis, jackett and transmission from the `docker-compose.yml` file:

     docker-compose up -d redis jackett transmission